slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The worst part of holding the memories is not the pain.
 It's the loneliness of it.
 Memories need to be shared."
 -- Lois Lowry*

+> *"You never know the value of a moment until it becomes a memory."
+-- Unknown*

 ### How memory works?